salt-formulas/salt-formula-xtrabackup/README.rst

   .. note:: full_backups_to_keep param states how many backup will be stored locally on xtrabackup client

-Backup client with ssh/rsync remote host with compression:
+Backup client with ssh/rsync to remote host with compression and non-default backup directory on server:

 .. code-block:: yaml